jimmyhang6/Plaid-Lab/README.md

   // This sets the input to 3, 2, 7, which makes it print 12 (3 + 2 + 7) below.
   // Can you change some of the inputs to other numbers and see what happens? return sum(3, 2, 7);
 };
 ```
-4. Now let’s put the HTML table and function together which is how the app shows the account names, balances and total sum.
+ * Now let’s put the HTML table and function together which is how the app shows the account names, balances and total sum.
- * See below or follow this [link](https://codepen.io/tiberiusf/pen/vVZWKy)for an example of how functions can be used to create tables.
+ * See below or follow this [link](https://codepen.io/tiberiusf/pen/vVZWKy) for an example of how functions can be used to create tables.
  ```
  // Time to reinforce your knowledge about functions and tables!
 //